bzhan/iscalc/InterestingIntegrals.md

 # List of Integrals

-This is the list of integrals which appeared in the textbook *Inside Interesting Integrals*.
+This is a list of numbered integrals appearing in the textbook *Inside Interesting Integrals*.

 ## All Integrals